ps2map/ps2map-api/tools/README.md

 A Python script for generating SVGs for the PlanetSide 2 continent maps.

-Like the rest of the APL project, this utility uses "base IDs".
+This utility uses "base IDs".
 These generally match the in-game "map region" IDs.

 This utility requires [`auraxium`](https://github.com/leonhard-s/auraxium) version 0.2.0b4 or greater.